Anshul619/HLD-System-Designs/9_Container&Orchestration/Readme.md

 # Container Orchestration Service
 - [Container orchestration service](https://www.vmware.com/topics/glossary/content/container-orchestration.html) is the container management service.
-- They are also responsible for the allocation of resources/servers to tasks/services.
+- These are also responsible for the allocation of resources/servers to tasks/services.
 - Every task/service needs to specify its **required resources** (e.g. 3 CPU cores, 2 GB of RAM).
 - Using the list of requirements for all tasks/services, [Orchestrator]() can bin-pack the tasks over the machines in an optimal way that [also accounts for failure domains](../7a_HighAvailability/FaultTolerance.md).